BananaChristian/Unnameable/README.md

 > **Fast and powerful, yet simple and predictable.**

-No matter what you’re building an OS, a game engine, or your first kernel you shouldn't need a PhD or wrestle with books just to understand memory management.

-Unnameable is here to bring the joy back to low-level programming.
+Unnameable's goal is to bring the joy back to low-level programming.

 ---

 This project contains the core implementation of the Unnameable compiler written in C++.
-It includes a custom lexer, parser, abstract syntax tree (AST) builder, semantic analyzer and LLVM IR codegen.
+It includes a custom lexer, parser, abstract syntax tree (AST) builder, semantic analyzer, layout calculator,sentinel layer and LLVM IR codegen.

 ---

 ## Features

-- Custom Lexer and Tokenizer *(in progress)*
+- Lexer *(in progress)*
-- Custom Parser *(in progress)*
+- Parser *(in progress)*
+- Semantic Analyzer *(in progress)*
+- Layout Calculator *(active development)*
-- Semantic Analyzer *(active development)*
+- Sentinel layer *(active development)*
 - LLVM IR Codegen *(active development)*

 ---